 Oral Motor Development Issues

 Prior to creating any intervention strategy, you must first complete an assessment.
-There are three main components to oral motor deficiencies that we will be discussing today.
+There are three main components to oral motor deficiencies.
 They are sensory, motor, and behavioral.
 A child can have deficits in one, two or all three of these areas.

 For additional information about strategies to address eating, visit the Activities of Daily Living.